 Designed for professionals engaged in community education, such as community parks and recreation, youth and family education, library education, or state, regional or national agencies tasked with educating the public.
 Courses include how to effectively educate and engage communities, build innovative programming, and develop strategic plans for sustainability.

 Youth Development Specialists

 Provides the knowledge and skills for professionals to be more effective youth educators while advancing their career potential.
-Professionals learn strategies to support the social, emotional, and cognitive development of youth and gain an understanding of the personal, family, and cultural influences that lead to positive outcomes.
+Professionals learn strategies to support the social, emotional, and cognitive development of youth and gain an understanding the personal, family, and cultural influences that lead to positive outcomes.
 Courses include skill development in grant writing, managing volunteers, and fundraising in community organizations.